 The first thing that you need to do to prepare your restaurant for the holiday rush is to do the sales forecasting.
 Based on the number of customers you expect to visit your restaurant, you can make the rest of the decisions.
-One way to do this is to refer to last year’s sales report and analyse the historical data.
-If you want to do the forecast from the scratch, refer to this formula:
+One way to do this is to refer to last year’s sales report and analyze the historical data.
+If you want to do the forecast from scratch, apply this formula:

 No of Tables x No of Seat x Average Ticket Size x Table Turn= Sales Forecast

 Estimate the number of customers you’re expecting during a busy night and the table turnover.
 Also, keep an eye on the stock consumption.
 ‘Sorry, we’re out of this dish’ is a major turnoff for customers.
 Thus, it is advisable that you use a robust Inventory Management System that sends alerts and reminders whenever a particular stock item is about to be finished.